Finals Weekend 2025

 Day Two

 The weather took a major turn for the worse with heavy rain coming about half an hour before the start of play, accompanied later by thunder and lightning.
 Two games were started - Clive Kimberley playing Mark Hussell in the QRS Cup and Mark Kaleta and Peter Hancock crossing swords again, this time in the Nuway Cup.
-Only a few ends were possible before the rain started puddling and the green was declared unsafe.
-Contestants and markers retreated into the clubhouse to join the rest of the members enjoying the cakes and scones prepared by Sheila and Mitzi.
+Only a few ends were possible before the rain started puddling and the green was declared unsafe. competitors and markers retreated into the clubhouse to join the rest of the members enjoying the cakes and scones prepared by Sheila and Mitzi.

 Day Three